EdoardoCostantini/pcr-discrete/README.md

   output folder.
 - Open the script `code/script_analysis.R` to obtain the plots

-# Tweaking the simulation to your liking
+# Understanding the codebase
-If you want to play around with this simulation study and include conditions of your liking keep in mind the following:
+If you want to play around with this simulation study and include conditions of your liking keep in mind the following simulation structure:
 - Fixed and experimental factors are provided exclusively by in the `init.R`.
-- The simulation has a particular structure:
 - `run_sim.R` is a script that runs in parallel different calls of the subroutine `doRep()` (located: `code/subroutines/doRep.R()`).
   The script calls one instance of `doRep()` for every repetition desired.
 A *repetition* here is a cycle through all the conditions.
 - `doRep()` is a subroutine that calls `runCell()` for every condition in a sequential loop.
   In this set up, parallelization happens at the level of the repetitions, not at the level of the conditions.
 - `runCell()` is a subroutine calling a collection of functions to actually perform the steps of the simulation:
-    1. it generates the data
-    2. it discretises the data
+  1. Generation of X - `generateXTP()` generates the true principal components (T) and observed items (X)
+  2. Generation of y - `generateDV()` generates the dependent variable as a linear combination of the true components
+  3. Discretization of (part of) X - `disData()` discretizes a condition specific proportion of variables in X
+  4. Preparation of different version of X - Disjunction table and dummy coded representations of X are created
-    3. it performs PCA according to the various methods
+  5. PC extraction - a collection of `extractPC**()` functions performs PCA according to the various approaches
-    4. it computes outcomes measures
+  6. Outcome measures are computed - `extractMSE()` the MSE and other desired outcomes are extracted from previously created objects
-    5. it saves an .rds file in a temporary output folder
+  7. Storing results - An object containing the outcome measures is stored as .rds file at every repetition for every condition in a temporary output folder.